Northern Steamship Company: Charles Ranson, manager

 By 1895 NSS was asking for urgent extension of its wharf space at Auckland to serve its growth.
+In the 1890s the fleet grew rapidly, with new iron ships built in Britain and timber ships in Auckland.

+In 1909 NSS and Union Steam Ship (Union) aimed to save money on their repairs, when they set up a jointly owned repair company, United Repairing Co Ltd, at Quay Street, Auckland, which was next door to the NSS offices until 1962.
+Senior Foundry was bought by NSS in 1927 to repair plates and boilers.

 Charles was also a steward of the Auckland Racing Club, an enthusiastic bowler, keenly interested in regattas and a church warden.
 He lived in Bassett Rd, Remuera, where he died on 13 January 1925.

 Capt.
-Hammond took over as manager in 1921.
+Hammond took over as manager in 1921, having formerly been manager of Kaipara Steamship Company.

 The Northern Steam Ship Company Building, Quay St

-Charles Ranson commissioned Arthur P. Wilson to design the £6000 (or £5000) building opposite the wharf used by their steamers, on newly reclaimed land, leased from Auckland Harbour Board (AHB).
+Charles Ranson commissioned Arthur Pollard Wilson (who also designed Strand Arcade, Naval and Family Hotel, A H Nathan Warehouse and Isaacs’ Bonded Stores) to design the £6000 (or £5000) building, with a frontage of 66 ft to the street, and a depth of 85 ft, opposite the wharf used by their steamers, on newly reclaimed land, leased from Auckland Harbour Board (AHB).
 In 1899 NSS moved from Palmerston Buildings on Queen St to their new 2-storey brick building with dark green joinery, a public office, manager's office, space for other staff, telephone room and a boardroom.
 It had high ceilings and on each level the floor above was supported by cast iron columns.
 On Quay St a central door, gave access to the main office and floor above, and an eastern door accessed the wharves (now Marsden Wharf) and warehouse to the rear of the building.
 A boardwalk allowed passengers to cross to the steamers without walking through mud.
 A third floor was added in 1921 to provide accommodation and a laundry.
 In the 1940s many of the original features were lost.
 Originally the building stood alone.
 The land on the other side the building was their yard until the 1950s when AHB roofed it over as a garage in an attempt to compete with trucking firms.
 When NSS ceased trading, the building reverted to AHB.
 In July 1988 the Historic Places Trust listed it as "Category 1".
 It is now a bar.

 Decline

-NSS gradually succumbed to rail and road competition.
+NSS gradually succumbed to rail and road competition and the recession from 1921.